NewChromantics/PopMovieTexture_Release/Readme.md

 - Audio visualisation to aid audio debugging
 - NO additional DLL's required.
 - Works in editor!
-- Lots of options for tweaking performance/working around issues
+- Lots of options for tweaking performance & specific video problems
 - Not limited to one video at a time
 - Synchronised .srt(subtitle file) parser.
 - Can Enumerate sources to list all videos, cameras, devices, windows that can be used with the plugin
 - Can be used independently of unity with the C interface or as an osx framework (enquire within for details)
 - Various image format support
+- Realtime Window capture on windows & osx

 Specific OS Features;
 ======================